How is Internet on Ships & Cruises Provided?: 9 Things to Know while Sailing

 3. Use these techniques to surf internet on ships

-If you don’t like slow internet, the best thing to do is to use the internet when there are less number of people online.
+If you don’t like slow internet, the best thing to do is to use the internet on ships when there are less number of people online.
 Late light hours and when the ship is at the port are the best times in this case.
 Using internet late at night is better, especially while sailing far out in the sea, because the fewer people online sharing limited bandwidth, the faster the connection will be.

 Also, when the ship is at port or sailing near the shore, they switch to terrestrial (land-based) towers, which will help you get better internet access.
 It will be much faster and if you pay by the minute, you will get more bang for the buck.
 It will save you time & money.
 Unfortunately, there is nothing more than this that you can do as an individual cruiser.